-So…. now you’ve got all these cool fonts… :::crickets::…. ‘you mad woman, I’m feeling even more overwhelmed now!’
+So…. now you’ve got all these cool fonts… you’re gonna feel even more overwhelmed!
 BREATHE, DARLING!
-This will be worth it- custom designs and projects are not only super fun….they’re also very, very profitable.
+This will be worth it!
+Custom designs and projects are not only super fun but they’re also very, very profitable.
 However, they are only profitable if you’re not spending 3 hours choosing a font for a $35 project.

 WordType by FontBundles.net

 OOOOOH, this right here!
 This website is so so cool!
 It takes every font installed on your device and gives you a preview of the actual word/phrase you plan to use… and you can choose the size, font color and background color!!!!!

 As if that wasn’t cool enough to have at your fingertips… for free….
 WordType also lets you categorize your fonts and put them under certain lists.
 I have mine broken down by fun, classy, southern, monogram, childish etc. Then, when you’re working on a project for a classroom- BAM- scroll through your childish fonts!
 Someone asks for a bible verse for their living room- WHAM- choose the classy fonts list and find your favorite!